Guide: Using Excel with Databox

 How to update Excel workbooks that are syncing with Databox

 When updating Excel worksheets, new rows or columns should not be added to the top or in the middle of the document.
 This would result in duplicate data syncing with Databox and potential data inconsistencies.
 It is recommended to add new rows or columns to the end of the document.

 If you update a single cell's Value in your Excel worksheet, you should select All Value as a Data Type for the Custom Metric in Databox.
 Learn more here.

 How to create a Databoard using data from an Excel workbook

 The Excel integration is completely custom, so there are no Basic Metrics available.
-All Custom Metrics must be built using the Query Builder for Excel.
+All Custom Metrics must be built using the Metric Builder for Excel.
 Learn more about creating Custom Excel Metrics here.

 Pro Tip: You can start building Databoard and Custom Excel Metrics with the help of a wizard.
 To do so, navigate to Databoards page > + New Databoard button > Use Wizard option, and the wizard will guide you to select your Excel Data Source connection and further through the Custom Metric creation.